-Father’s Day is one of the most celebrated events not just in the United States, but also all over the world.
+Father’s Day is one of the most celebrated events not just in the United States but also all over the world.
 According to a recent study, about 76 percent of Americans plan, love, and celebrate Father’s Day.
-This means that there are a great number of families, wives, and children, who appreciate and express their love for their fathers during this day.
+This means that there are a great number of families, wives, and children who appreciate and express their love for their fathers during this day.

-As we go through this topic, we will discover what the Bible says about fathers and some of the most awesome Father’s Day sermon ideas that you can use in your ministry.
+As we go through this topic, we will discover what the Bible says about fathers and some of the most awesome Father’s Day sermon ideas you can use in your ministry.

 What does the Bible say about Fathers?

-Fathers are lifetime guides
+Fathers are Lifetime Guides

 Fathers want the best for their kids.
 With this in mind, they show their offspring how to make wise decisions.
 They teach their sons how to become strong and to protect their siblings and family.
 They teach their daughters how to excel in every good way.

-Fathers are leaders
+Fathers are Leaders

-Genesis 18:19 says “For I have chosen him so that he will direct his children and his household after him to keep the way of the Lord by doing what is right and just so that the Lord will bring about for Abraham what he has promised him.”
+Genesis 18:19 says, “For I have chosen him so that he will direct his children and his household after him to keep the way of the Lord by doing what is right and just so that the Lord will bring about for Abraham what he has promised him.”

-Fathers are living examples
+Fathers are Living Examples

 Father’s Day Sermon Ideas